Juyi9640/CoHEXist_HRI_Simulation/README.md

 # CoHEXist_HRI_Simulation

 A Gazebo-based simulation environment replicating the [CoHEXist][3] setup was created to evaluate industrial human-robot interactions (HRI).
 The robot is described in [innok_heros_description][12], and the 3D-LiDAR simulator is taken from [velodyne_simulator][13].
 The [actor_collisions][11] plugin allowed actor to have collision properties.
 [GMapping][4] + [AMCL][5] was selected as 2D LiDAR-based mapping and localization strategies due to its low computational load and high stability.
 The ROS [move_base][6] framework served as the core navigation system, employing the Dijkstra algorithm as global planner and Time Elastic Band ([TEB][7]) as local planner, and the costmap-based mechanism for obstacle avoidance.
 The [waterplus_map_tools][9] was used to enable robot waypoint navigation. [leg_tracker][8] package was used to detect People messages and the [social_navigation_layers][10] for social-aware navigation was tested.
 The Proxemiclayer incorporates social proxemic constraints, let the Innok maintaining appropriate interpersonal distances to actors.
-Video accelerated (3x).
 <br />